The Memo That Helped Kill a Half Million People in Syria

 The time stamp on the email is “2001-01-01 03:00” even though Clinton was still a New York senator-elect at that point.
 That date is also out of synch with the timeline of nuclear diplomacy with Iran.

-But the the body of the email gives a State Department case and document number with the date of 11/30/2015.
+But the body of the email gives a State Department case and document number with the date of 11/30/2015.
 But that’s incorrect as well because Clinton resigned as secretary of state on Feb.
 1, 2013.

 Central to the Great Debate